List of bus routes in Nassau County, New York: Routes

 Some of routes listed below are the direct descendants of streetcar lines (see List of streetcar lines on Long Island and in Queens), and most were privately operated prior to 1973.

 Nassau Inter-County Express

 NICE routes are designated on the buses, bus stop signs, and timetables with a lowercase "n".
 Previously, the routes were designated with an uppercase "N", akin to routes in larger bus systems surrounding the area.

 Routes shown are for the full route except for branching.
-The n4, n6 and the n40/n41 combination provide service 24 hours a day, express routes (X-suffix on the route number) operate rush hours only, with all other routes operating daily except late nights unless otherwise noted.
+The n4, n6 and the n41 provide service 24 hours a day, express routes (X-suffix on the route number) operate rush hours only, with all other routes operating daily except late nights unless otherwise noted.